GULibrarySandbox/ten-repo/content/10-publish.md

 #### Key messages:
 * DOIs are the globally accepted identification standard for digital scholarly publications, detailing the necessary metadata to support credit and attribution.
-* DOIs can be created for Datasets and associated outputs (e.g. grey literature, workflows, algorithms, software etc.) - DOIs for data are equivalent to DOIs for other scholarly publications
+* DOIs can be created for datasets and associated outputs (e.g. grey literature, workflows, algorithms, software etc.) - DOIs for data are equivalent to DOIs for other scholarly publications
 * DOIs enable accurate data citation and bibliometrics (both metrics and altmetrics)
 * Resolvable DOIs provide easy online access to research data for discovery, attribution and reuse
 * Dataset DOIs can be linked using standard metadata schemas to other research output, increasing opportunities to reproduce research.